SciTools/iris/docs/src/whatsnew/latest.rst

 #. `@wjbenfold`_ improved the error message for failure of :meth:`~iris.cube.CubeList.concatenate`
    to indicate that the value of a scalar coordinate may be mismatched, rather than the metadata (:issue:`4096`, :pull:`4387`)

+#. `@bsherratt`_ fixed a regression to the NAME file loader introduced in 3.0.4,
+   as well as some long-standing bugs with vertical coordinates and number formats. (:pull:`4411`)

 💣 Incompatible Changes